dmitriyteteruk/offsite-labs/iotcentral-lab1-5.md

 ![](lab1/lab1-26.PNG)

-You should see default device Dashboard with numbers and timestamps in some tiles.
+You should see default device Dashboard with numbers and timestamps in some tiles.<br>
-Please note.
-Some tiles will look not good, because Application Template feature does not copying files (images) related in particular devices.
+*Please note.* Some tiles will look not good, because Application Template feature does not copying files (images) related in particular devices.
 We will fix broken tiles during next steps.

 ![](lab1/lab1-27.PNG)